“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 AK: But the organisations commissioned by Biden claim that they are concerned with finding the truth.

-Already their understanding of truth is quite different from ours.
+An organization is a system, too.
+But let’s try to keep this as simple as possible: Already their understanding of truth is quite different from ours.
 In science, truth only means: that the scientific community agrees to accept a proposal – provisionally, conditionally, for a limited period, on revocation.
 One offers a truth, but that is not the end, this decision is not set in stone, but is always already being observed with regard to its possible dissolution.
-Think of the mask debate!
-And no politician, especially not one with an instinct for science, can dispute science’s monopoly here.
+And no politician, especially not one with an instinct for science, can dispute science’s monopoly here – not even today.
 Which is because the validity of this knowledge is methodically secured.
 It does not owe itself to any instinct or opinion or to party membership.
 Any expression of opinion in science is therefore viewed with extreme skepticism.
 So again, if the director of the National Institute of Allergy and Infectious Diseases …

 AK: Anthony Fauci.